 Contact us online or by calling 1.800.572.1111 and we’ll notify you before any planned interruption of your electricity service for maintenance.
 We’ll also keep you updated on power restoration efforts if the duration of an outage extends beyond 24 hours.

-In addition to regular HEAP, the household may also be eligible for emergency HEAP benefits.
+In addition to regular HEAP, you may also be eligible for emergency HEAP benefits.
 The number of emergency benefits varies per season depending on the availability of funds.
-Emergency HEAP is scheduled to open on January 2, 2015 and closes March 16, 2015 or until funds are exhausted.
+Emergency HEAP opened January 3, 2017 and closed March 31, 2017.

 Funding is limited.
 HEAP funding is limited so it is important to apply early.
 If you receive any type of Social Security benefit or if you are 60 years of age or older, call your local Office for the Aging and an application may be mailed to you.

 Energy Assistance Program (EAP)

 EAP is designed to help eligible customers gain control of their energy bills.
 The program has two levels of assistance, bill credits and arrears forgiveness.